 8) It is possible to regulate the flow of water without loss in impulse turbine but in reaction turbine it is not possible to regulate the flow without loss.

-If you have more education on difference please put it by comments.
+If you have more education on difference of impulse and reaction turbine, please share it by comments.

 Some other useful articles…